-Faculty Name Department Date A. TEAC CHING EXCELLENCE: Ratings ons: Rate the Faculty tiate the rating.
-Use t Member on the following items.
-Pr ovide evidence/comments to 2 = 3 = 4 = 5 = Poor (needs extensive Below average (need Satisfactory (meets e Above Average (exce Excellent (outstanding extensive justification) s some improvement) xpectations) eds expectations) g performance; ratings of excellent : MUST be accompanied by TEACH NG EXCELLENCE: Ca ategories Instruct ional Practices (1) d fair in all dealings with students (f ing; encourages/inspires all studen Explana ition for Rating and Sເ ggestions for Improvement (if nece essary): (2) knowledge syste For example: returns student work ematically, coherently; creates a sy e outcomes and student outcomes) Ilabus with evidence of Expla nation for Rating and Suggestions for Improvement (if ne ecessary): (3) on pedagogy or vement in teaching (For example: a educational technology; engages i pts new classroom strategies; asse n discussion with earns from colleagues through activ
+Faculty I Name Department Date A. TEAC HING EXCELLENCE: Ra atings ns: Rate the Faculty Me tiate the rating.
+Use the ember on the following items.
+Pr following ratings: rovide evidence/comments to 2 = 1 3 = 3 4 = 7 5 = 1 Poor (needs extensive in Below average (needs s Satisfactory (meets exposible Above Average (exceed Excellent (outstanding patensive justification) ome improvement) ectations) t MUST be accompanied by TEACHI NG EXCELLENCE: Cate gories Instructi onal Practices (1) Considerate and fa criteria for grading student skills) air in all dealings with students ( g; encourages/inspires all studer For example: prepares clear nts; progressively develops Explana tion for Rating and Sugg estions for Improvement (if nec essary): (2) knowledge system r example: returns student wor atically, coherently; creates a s utcomes and student outcomes yllabus with evidence of Explai nation for Rating and Su ggestions for Improvement (if no ecessary): (3) nent in teaching (For example: a lucational technology; engages colleagues; adopts s new classroom strategies; ass ns from colleagues through acti esses teaching

-Explanation for Rating and Suggestions for Improvement (if necessary): (4) Welcomes and profits from constructive criticism (For example: seeks interaction with supervisors and colleagues regarding classroom performance seeks and applies assessment data.)
-Explana tion for Rating and Suggestions for Improvement (if necessary): Academic Discipline (5) Thorough and demonstrable knowledge of the field and new developments herein (For example: is an active member of professional organization; attend professional conferences and/or scholarly events in discipline; keeps current by reading journals and newsletters, and incorporates current information and developments in the discipline into classroom instruction) Explana tion for Rating and Suggestions for Improvement (if necessary): Commitment to Student (6) Concerned with the intellectual development of students (For example: encourages student use of office hours; follows through on student learning vi such activities as assessment of attending student presentations/performances; challenges their abilities; encourages their questions; welcomes diversity of opinion; mentors students; seeks ways to increase their capacity to think critically and independently and assesses effectiveness of such efforts; supports education of whole student through participation in General Education.)
-Explana tion for Rating and Suggestions for Improvement (if necessary):
+Explana ation for Rating and Suggestions for Improvement (if necessary): (4) Welcomes and profits from constructive criticism (For example: seeks interaction with supervisors and colleagues regarding classroom performance seeks and applies assessment data.)
+Explana ation for Rating and Suggestions for Improvement (if necessary): Academic Discipline (5) Thorough and demonstrable knowledge of the field and new developments herein (For example: is an active member of professional organization; attend professional conferences and/or scholarly events in discipline; keeps current by reading journals and newsletters, and incorporates current information and developments in the discipline into classroom instruction) Explana ation for Rating and Suggestions for Improvement (if necessary): Commitment to Student (6) Concerned with the intellectual development of students (For example: encourages student use of office hours; follows through on student learning visuch activities as assessment of attending student presentations/performances; challenges their abilities; encourages their questions; welcomes diversity of opinion; mentors students; seeks ways to increase their capacity to think critically and independently and assesses effectiveness of such efforts; supports education of whole student through participation in General Education.)
+Explana ation for Rating and Suggestions for Improvement (if necessary):